 There are many explanations of how the leek came to be adopted as the national emblem of Wales.

 For example, one is that St David advised the Welsh, to wear leeks in their caps on the eve of battle with the Saxons.
 In this way, they could distinguish friend from enemy.
 Plus, Shakespeare mentions in Henry V, that the Welsh archers wore leeks at the battle of Agincourt in 1415.

 Another possible connection is that St David himself was reputed to have consumed only leeks and water – which is perhaps why the leek became a national symbol of Wales.

 It most certainly does!
 The national dress consists of a tall black hat, white frilled cap and long dress.
 The photograph below was taken int he 1920s, depicting the Welsh national costume being worn.

 Are you tracing your Welsh ancestry?

 Family research is more popular than ever and programmes such as the BBC’s ‘Who Do You Think You Are?’ are tremendously popular.
 Here at Hall of Names, our aim is to provide background information for your search, to add even more colour to the story of your name.
 Our surname history prints will give details of a particular surname’s origin, including lots of background information about the name.
 Details include early origins, migration to the New World, famous bearers of the name and much more.
 We even include the earliest coat of arms relating to a bearer of the name, and lovely border graphics to celebrate your Welsh name’s origin.
 Read all about how we create our scrolls here.

 Plus, we have a great blog post, kindly provided by ‘Who Do You Think You Are?’
 Magazine.
-This article has lots of useful and information and top tips fro tracing your Welsh ancestry.
+This article has lots of useful and information and top tips for tracing your Welsh ancestry.
 Click here to read full article.
 We have a great range of products relating to your Welsh ancestry.
 Visit our shop to view the full range.